Marysville, California: Education

+Yuba College, a public community college, is located in nearby Linda.

 Media

 The Appeal-Democrat is a newspaper located in Marysville, and serves the Yuba-Sutter Area.
 The Territorial Dispatch is small weekly free paper.
 The Sacramento Bee is also widely sold in the city.

 Marysville is the setting for Tom Waits' song "Burma Shave", a fictitious account of "... a young girl in a small little town, place called Marysville ... and, uh, it's up around Yuba City, Gridley, Chico, they're all the same, the names are different.
 It takes, oh, about 23 miles and you're in the next one, they got a Foster's Freeze just like the one you were tryin' to get out of."
 These lyrics are a precursor to the song, which starts immediately after.

 Transportation

 Marysville is served by two highways.
 California State Route 20 is the major east–west route, running to Nevada City to the east, and through Yuba City and Williams to the west, ending just south of Fort Bragg at California State Route 1.
 California State Route 70 travels south toward Sacramento, and north and east through Quincy to its terminus at U.S. Route 395.

 Yuba County Airport is located three miles southeast of Marysville.
 It has two runways and is mostly used for general aviation.

-Bus service is provided by Yuba Sutter Transit.
+Local bus service is provided by Yuba Sutter Transit.